 The enclosure is made up of a total of 22 temples.
 I highly recommend visiting the temple with a local guide, as they can tell you the history of the place and a lot of information about Balinese culture.

 Sunset from Amed Beach

 The beach is made of black stones and is full of small fishing boats.
-It is not the typical paradisal beach at all but the waters are very calm and clear.
+It is not the typical paradisiacal beach at all, but the waters are very calm and clear.
 It has a different beauty.
 Take the opportunity to do some snorkeling and watch the sunset over Mount Agung from the water.

 Ready to discover the best of Eastern Bali?
 The sixth day of this itinerary is loaded with spectacular places to visit, so have a good breakfast that morning because you are going to need the energy.

 The Lempuyang Temple is an essential place to see in Bali in 10 days.
-I am sure that your are familiar with this place since it is one of the most photographed corners of the island.
-My recommendation is that you go as early as possible as it is a very popular place among tourists.
+I am sure that you are familiar with this place since it is one of the most photographed corners of the island.
+My recommendation is that you go as early as possible, as it is a very popular place among tourists.

-Although the most famous corner of this place are those known as the “gates of heaven”, the complex has more temples spread over the hill.
+Although the most famous corners at this place are the “gates of heaven”, the complex has more temples spread over the hill.
 If you wish, you can take a walking tour and visit several of them.

-Another mandatory stop in East Bali is at Tirta Gangga, known for its pond full of large gold fish.
+Another mandatory stop in East Bali is Tirta Gangga, known for its pond full of large goldfish.
 It is a royal palace that belonged to the Karangasem family and was built in 1948.
 It is beautiful wherever you look at it!

 Snorkeling or diving in Amed

 After visiting these two temples, head back to Amed, put on your bathing suit and go snorkeling or diving?
 I’m telling you from experience, it’s a great plan!